Kaiserrrrrr/LXI/README.md

 ---

 ## 🚀 Installation
-Run this command after using archinstall as a user with `sudo` privileges.
+Run this command post-archinstall as a user with `sudo` privileges.

 ```bash
 curl -fsSL https://is.gd/aqtive | sh